Austrade touts Australian startups in Texas at SXSW Interactive

 Austrade has taken a delegation of seven tech startups to SXSW Interactive, the innovation focused offshoot of the Austin, Texas music festival South by Southwest, which opens today.

-An ‘Australia Lounge’ has been set-up and will remain for the duration of the five-day conference where delegates will showcase their products, as well as two pitch events.
+An ‘Australia Lounge’ has been set-up and will remain for the duration of the five-day conference, within which delegates will showcase their products.
+Two pitch events take place next week.

 “SXSW Interactive is regarded as a coveted global launching pad for startups, a hunting ground for tech investors, and a laboratory for innovative and forward-thinking companies," said Nicola Watkinson, Austrade’s senior trade and investment commissioner for North America.